alexsam29/MyCheckUp/working_agreement.md

 - Every team member need to attend the meetings.
 - Every team member must at least have one avalible day in a week.

+## Deadlines
+- At least 2 days before the meeting a pull request must be created.
+- The day before the meeting is used for reveiwing the pull request and merging the code.

 ## Meeting schedules

 - Every Tuesday from 12:00 pm - 1:30 pm.